-"WHEN AND WHERE I ENTER": THE 19TH AMENDMENT AND AFRICAN AMERICAN WOMEN campaign for their respective positions.
+"WHEN AND WHERE I ENTER": THE 19TH AMENDMENT AND AFRICAN AMERICAN WOMEN

+In the summer of 1920, the state of Tennessee captured the attention of the nation, as those who favored women gaining the right of the franchise (suffragists) and those who opposed women gaining the right of the franchise (anti-suffragists) descended upon the Volunteer State to campaign for their respective positions.
 The Tennessee General Assembly was poised to consider ratifying the 19th Amendment to the U.S. Constitution, giving women the right to vote.
 Thirty-five of the thirty-six states needed had ratified the amendment.
 Eight states rejected the amendment and five states had taken no action.

-Most southern states rejected the woman's suffrage amendment because of the bigoted and racialist calculation that the entitlement would also include African American women.
+southern Most states rejected the woman's suffrage amendment of because the bigoted and racialist calculation the that entitlement would also include African American women.
 Anti-suffragists used this same reasoning in Tennessee.
 Suffragists considered Tennessee as their last and best chance for ratification before the presidential election of 1920.
 If Tennessee ratified the amendment, approximately 27 million women would be eligible to cast a ballot in the next presidential election.
 Governor Albert H. Roberts called a special session of the General Assembly on August 9, 1920 to consider the issue of women and the vote.
 However, the road to the 19th Amendment to the U. S. Constitution began long before its ratification.
 It was the culmination of almost a century of activism, agitation, and protest for woman's suffrage.